simonjvardy/Aviation-Consultancy/README.md

 ### Fonts ###

-We have chosen [Josefin](https://fonts.google.com/specimen/Josefin+Sans?query=jose#standard-styles) for all of the headers and [Raleway](https://fonts.google.com/specimen/Raleway?query=ralew#standard-styles) the rest of the text.
-We have used a [Caveat](https://fonts.google.com/specimen/Caveat?query=caveat) font for the logo and headlines throughout the site.
+We have chosen [Oswald](https://fonts.google.com/specimen/Oswald?query=Oswald) for all of the headers and [Roboto](https://fonts.google.com/specimen/Roboto?query=Roboto) the rest of the text.

 ### Colours ###